THE PROFESSORS DEBUT!

 Back to Main Page | Back to Gigs and History 1995-1997 Page

 The Professors perform their first gig (an instrumental set influenced by the music of Stevie Ray Vaughn, Albert Collins, and Jimi Hendrix) at the estate of the "Colonel" Nicholas Belkin, Highland Park, NJ.
-The band premiered two original songs, Fast Blues with Mean Progression (T-ski) and Retro (T-ski/Radford/Kubey).
+The band premiered two original songs, Fast Blues with Mean Progression (T-ski) and Retro (T-ski/Radford/QB).

-the first song ever performed by The Professors in public.
+"Scuttlebuttin'" by Stevie Ray Vaughn, the first song publically performed by The Professors

-Video by Marie Radford
+Videography by Marie Radford

 T-ski - Lead Guitar

-Bob Kubey - Drums
+QB - Drums

 Gary Radford - Rhythm Guitar